brandon-schabel/bnk-sync/packages/sync-client/README.md

 ## Message Validation

-The ClientWebSocketManager supports robust message validation for both incoming and outgoing messages.
+The SyncClientManager supports robust message validation for both incoming and outgoing messages.
 For best practices, we recommend sharing validation schemas between client and server using a shared package in your workspace.

 ### Shared Type Validation (Recommended)